Carrigan/elixir-ruby-experience/elixir.md

 ```

 ???

-Ruby
-- Here is a typical mock test in Ruby, which are really nice to testing that APIs are being called
-  rather than testing what they do.
-Under the covers, this works by modifying the class or object
-  globally, in place, to have state associated with it about how many times it has been called.
-  Thus, we cannot do this in Elixir; and since there is no way to escape that mocks are a global
-  state, it is much more in depth.

 Elixir
 - What you wind up doing is mocking the entire contract in roughly the same way, except instead of